dankulkarni1/terraform-best-practises/README.md

 ## Changes to be made

-A new user would need to replace the following section and input their own access key and private key for their AWS account.
+A user would need to replace the following section and input their own access key and private key for their AWS account. terraform.tfvars has all the raw variables - this is where you'd add the keys.
-This section is in the main.tf file of the root folder.

 ```
-provider "aws" {
-  region     = "us-west-2"
-  access_key = "ACCESS-KEY"
+aws_access_key = "ADD_HERE"
-  secret_key = "SECRET-KEY"
+aws_secret_key = "ADD_HERE"
-}
 ```

 ## Usage

 ### Init and Plan
+Initialise terraform to let the engine know about the networking(and any other) modules - if you were building it out more later on.
+Perform a plan to check for any obvious errors with syntax or interpolation etc.

 ```
 terraform init